leukeleu/django-dbbackup/README.md

 user from the one django uses to connect.
 If you need more fine grain control you might consider fully customizing the admin commands.

-**DBBACKUP_FORCE_ENGINE (optional)** -
-   By default, this app will look at DATABASES['default']['ENGINE'] to determine if you are using MySQL, Postgres, or SQLite.
-If you want to skip this check and force the app to use one of the three, set this value to onw of: mysql, postgres, or sqlite.

 ## MySQL ##

-**DBBACKUP_MYSQL_EXTENSION (optional)** -
-   Extension to use for a mysql backup.
-By default this is 'mysql'.

 **DBBACKUP_MYSQL_BACKUP_COMMANDS (optional)** -
    List of commands to use execute when creating a backup.
 Commands are sent